 Around Malawi they are revered as musical prophets.

 2017 saw their first time to perform outside the country when they were invited to play two shows at Sauti Za Busara in Zanzibar.
-They caught the attention of the BBC who featured them on the Global beats program, and were a big hit at the festival, bringing the whole audience to their feet and full of smiles.
+They caught the attention of the BBC who featured them on the Global beats program, as well as a booker from Roskilde Festival, who invited them to perform at the celebrated festival in Denmark.

 Excerpt from Robin Chaibva writing on Sauti Za Busara for the Zimbabwe Times